 The Napoleon exhibition had many fascinating pieces with connections to this most famous Frenchman.
 Paintings by Rembrandt, Renoir, Rodin, Picasso, Monet and Bernini just to name a few are on permanent exhibition here as well as great Australian artists such as Hugh Ramsay, Tom Roberts, John Russell and others.
 The National Gallery founded in 1861, it is Australia’s oldest, largest and most visited art Museum.
 The National Gallery has a second exhibition space in Federation Square for its modern art collection to be showcased.

 The South Bank of the Yarra River has been heavily developed over the last two decades.
 The Yarra River splits the city of Melbourne right up the centre.
 South Bank has been transformed into a walking, jogging, strolling promenade along the banks of the Yarra.
-High rise building and restaurants adorn the pavement of South Bank.
+High rise building and restaurants adorn the pavement of the Southbank promenade.
 You can stop for an ice cream, a cold beer or a meal at a 5-star Michelin rated restaurant.

 Crown Casino dominates the skyline on South Bank.
 Crown is part of a worldwide gaming empire that started right here in Melbourne.
 Crown is the largest casino in the southern hemisphere.
 Apart from gambling, you will find famous retail stores such as Prada and Louis Vuitton.
 For families Cinema’s bowling and food courts in the crown complex.
 Further along, South Bank is the Melbourne Exhibition Centre which hosts all types of conferences and events year round.
 We have attended oz comic-con at the Exhibition Center.